UK's PM proposes crowdfunding to allow Big Ben to bong for Brexit

 Big Ben’s tower, in the Palace of Westminster, has been under renovation since 2017 and the work is not due to be completed until 2021.

-Reporting by Andrew MacAskill; editing by Michael Holden and Mike Collett-White
+Additional reporting by Kylie MacLellan; editing by Michael Holden and Mike Collett-White